Support Us

 Brave New Words

-Whether you’re a seasoned professional or have never done it before we want to hear from you!
+Whether you’re a seasoned professional or trying it for the first time, we want to hear from you!
+There are absolutely no restrictions on content.

-For full instructions, to take part or for more information send an email to: [email protected]
+For full instructions, to participate, or for more information, please email Martin at [email protected].

-Sotirius shall host a discussion on the meaning of democracy in the 21st Century.
-How does it relate to the current political landscape and in turn, our personal life?
-Is there such a thing as a truly democratic society?
-An open discussion and lecture on the process, philosophy and meaning of democracy in 2015.
+Sotirius will lead a discussion on the meaning of democracy in the 21st century.
+How does it relate to today’s political landscape and, in turn, our personal lives?
+Is a truly democratic society possible?
+This open discussion and lecture will explore the process, philosophy, and relevance of democracy in 2015.

 Democracy.
 Ligorano/Reese.

-Emily Elver is a ground-breaking spoken word performer from Edinburgh who combines the shocking and mysterious with the mundane, disgusting and delightful.
-There is no subject matter off limits and she deals out laughter and gasps in equal measure.
-She co-hosts Poetry Circus and is editor of Edinburgh’s newest literary magazine Freak Circus
+Emily Elver is a groundbreaking spoken word performer from Edinburgh, known for combining the shocking and mysterious with the mundane, disgusting, and delightful.
+No subject matter is off-limits in her work, as she evokes both laughter and gasps in equal measure.
+She co-hosts Poetry Circus and is the editor of Edinburgh’s newest literary magazine, Freak Circus.

-Rory O’B is a fiercely intelligent rapper and talented musician from Oban.
-He has played at Kelburn, Audio Soup and The Loch Lomond Boat Party and performs to enthusiastic crowds both as a solo artist and with Ciaran Mac.
-He is currently part of Volition in Glasgow and runs exciting rap workshops for young people.
+Rory O’B is a highly intelligent rapper and talented musician from Oban.
+He has performed at festivals such as Kelburn, Audio Soup, and The Loch Lomond Boat Party, captivating enthusiastic audiences both as a solo artist and alongside Ciaran Mac.
+Currently part of Volition in Glasgow, Rory also runs engaging rap workshops for young people.

-Rory O’B’s workshop looks at the origins of Hip-Hop culture, where it’s going and how we can relate it to our lives.
-Participants will have the chance to write their own rap, get to grips with rhythms, rhyming techniques and patterns with the opportunity to perform what they’ve written to the group.
+Rory O’B’s workshop delves into the origins of Hip-Hop culture, its evolution, and how it can relate to our lives today.
+Participants will have the chance to write their own rap, explore rhythms, and experiment with rhyming techniques and patterns.
+The session culminates in an opportunity to perform their written work to the group.

-Brace yourselves for Dumfries’ first ever poetry Slam!
-Expect the controversial, heartfelt, beautiful, disgusting and joyous.
-Staged in three rounds, the winner will go on to compete in the Scottish Slam Championships in Glasgow.
+Get ready for Dumfries’ first-ever poetry slam!
+Prepare to experience the controversial, heartfelt, beautiful, disgusting, and joyous.
+Staged across three thrilling rounds, the winner will earn the chance to compete in the Scottish Slam Championships in Glasgow.

 Skip to content